Sara owns a thriving restaurant, and she thinks the time is right to expand.

 A company’s debt service coverage ratio is a key metric that lenders use to decide whether to extend a loan.

 It shows whether the company has enough net income to coverage its annual debt service, including the loan it’s applying for, and to withstand any decreases in net income or increases in operating expenses.

 Most companies have a DSCR between 0.00 and 2.00; most lenders require a minimum ratio of 1.25 to 1.50 to qualify for a loan.

 Some lenders calculate debt service ratios in ways that may be more favorable to the business, and some lenders will work with businesses with low DSCRs — under the right circumstances.

 Further, a business that doesn’t qualify with one lender may qualify with another, and terms can vary, so as with any loan, it’s important to shop around.

 Whether you’re looking at a traditional term loan, a personal loan for business, an equipment loan or another type of small business loan, lenders will strongly consider the debt service income ratio–

 It can make or break your application.

-For best results, work on your debt service coverage ratio, then compare multiple loan offers to nab the best deal.
+For best results, work on your debt service coverage ratio to improve your chances of getting a good deal.